Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Abstract

 \section{Abstract}

-We study the complex Dulac map for a holomorphic foliation near a non-degenerate singularity (both eigenvalues of the linearization are nonzero).
-We describe the order of magnitude of the first two terms of the asymptotic expansion and show how to compute explicitly those terms using characteristics supported in the leaves of the linearized foliation.
+We study the complex Dulac map for a holomorphic foliation of the complex plane, near a non-degenerate singularity (both eigenvalues of the linearization are nonzero) with two separatrices.
+Following the well-known results of \noun{Y.~Il'yashenko} we provide a geometric approach allowing to study the whole maximal domain of (geometric) definition of the Dulac map.
+In particular its topology and the regularity of its boundary are completely described.
+We also study the order of magnitude of the first non-trivial term of its asymptotic expansion and show how to compute it using path integrals supported in the leaves of the linearized foliation.
+Explicit bounds on the remainder are given.
 We perform similarly the study of the Dulac time spent around the singularity.
-These results are formulated in a unified framework taking no heed to the usual dynamical discrimination (\emph{i.e.} no matter whether the singularity is formally orbitally linearizable or not and regardless of the arithmetics of the eigenvalues) provided the foliation has enough (\emph{i.e.} two) separatrices.
+All results are formulated in a unified framework taking no heed to the usual dynamical discrimination (\emph{i.e.} no matter whether the singularity is formally orbitally linearizable or not and regardless of the arithmetic of the eigenvalues ratio).